-Therefore, if you are applying for aid it is important to send the required financial aid application materials by the appropriate deadlines
+Therefore, if you are applying for Colgate aid it is important to send the required financial aid application materials by the appropriate deadlines

-Admitted students who are awarded aid and have decided to attend Colgate must also file, after payment of the enrollment deposit, the Free Application for Federal Student Aid
+As discussed below, admitted students who are awarded aid and have decided to attend Colgate may also be asked to file, after

 Any questions regarding the financial aid application process should be directed to the Office of Financial Aid at firstname.lastname@example.org